fili/ip.app/README.md

 ## Sponsoring

 If you find this API useful and like to assist paying for domain renewal and data traffic costs, please consider [sponsering this API](https://github.com/sponsors/fili).

+## Credits

+This API is inspired by [icanhazip](http://icanhazip.com), which operates in a similar way but does not support IP reporting in a HEAD or JSON response.

 ## Disclaimer